drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 **NB**: After the quote, you should use it in some way: connect it to other source material, comment on it, argue with it, etc. Even if you integrate sources correctly and avoid dropped quotes, you still have to work with the source, not just plop it in as if it stops the conversation of your paper.

 # E

+#### existential filler
+A *There is...* or *there are* sentence-opener is usually mere filler that can be cut.
+Example: *There are many people who believe that Sasquatch exists.* Rework to *Many people believe that Sasquatch exists.*

 # F